lias-laboratory/biogitom/Docs/BioGITOM_New_Task__with_Embeddings_Guide.md

 ---

 ### 9. Set the Value of k
-You will be prompted to enter a value for **k**:
-- Controls how many top target candidates are retrieved per source entity
+You will be prompted to enter a value for k, which controls the number of top-ranked target candidates retrieved for each source concept based on embedding similarity.

-- Used by FAISS L2 for similarity computation
+- The top-k candidates are selected using exact nearest neighbor search with FAISS, based on the L2 (Euclidean) distance between vectors.

+- This step is crucial for generating a manageable and relevant candidate set for alignment.

+- A larger k increases recall but may reduce precision or slow down further processing steps.

 ---

-## 10. Generate Mappings Using FAISS L2
+## 10. Generate top-k Candidate Mappings Using FAISS L2

 After training, top-k candidate mappings are generated: